shubhxg/reaction/day1/readme.md

 ## What is react?

-A `javascript` library which is used to create large complex user interfaces for frontend.
+A `javascript` library made by facebook and which is used to create large complex user interfaces of frontend.

 ## Why to learn react?